How to Renew Car Registration in Alabama

 The tag renewal process typically varies depending on the county in which you live.
 However, many county license plate offices allow you to renew your registration credentials online, in person, by mail or by phone.
-To learn more about license plate renewal and the various steps you may need to take in order to renew your registration materials, review the information below.
+To learn more about vehicle registration renewal, review the information below.

-To complete your annual car reg check and renewal before your vehicle’s license plates expire, you must first familiarize yourself with the available application methods in the county where you live.
+To complete your annual car registration renewal before it expires, you must first familiarize yourself with the available application methods in the county where you live.

 In Mobile County, for instance, you can renew your registration materials online, by phone or by mail.
 However, these application methods are not available in all parts of the state, as some counties may require you to apply for renewal in person or by mail.

-To learn more about available application methods and get step-by-step renewal instructions, download our free in-depth guide.
+To learn more about available application methods and to get guidance on renewal, download our free guide.